 - 1. Complete and submit to the college admissions office an NFCC application for admission and pay the \$20 non-refundable fee. - 2.
 Submit high school transcripts and transcripts from previously or currently enrolled colleges to the Registrar's office. - 3.
 If previously or currently enrolled at NFCC, be in good academic standing. - 4.
 Basic computer skills are required for program completion. - 5.
 Satisfactory completion of placement test and all college preparatory work. - 6.
-Completion of the following pre-requisite courses by December of the year prior to the anticipated enrollment in January: - ENC 1101 - BSC 2085C - BSC 2086C - STA 2023 - MCB 2010 - PSY 2012 - One Humanities, Philosophy, or Religion Course - 7.
-No more than (1) one failure on any program pre-requisite course. - A "D" in any pre-requisite course is not acceptable for admission into the program. - A "D" in any co-requisite nursing course after admission into the program prohibits program progression. - A "D" in any NUR (nursing) course after admission into the program prohibits program progression. - 8.
+Completion of the following prerequisite courses by December of the year prior to the anticipated enrollment in January: - ENC 1101 - BSC 2085C - BSC 2086C - STA 2023 - MCB 2010 - PSY 2012 - One Humanities, Philosophy, or Religion Course

+- 7. No more than (1) one failure on any program prerequisite course. - A "D" in any prerequisite course is not acceptable for admission into the program. - A "D" in any corequisite nursing course after admission into the program prohibits program progression. - A "D" in any NUR (nursing) course after admission into the program prohibits program progression. - 8.
 One of the components for application to the program includes completion of the HESI Admission Test.
-Please see the Nursing Advisor regarding HESI testing. - 9.
-Applicants will be interviewed by a selection committee after all application requirements have been met. - 10.
-Other key components for application to the program include a security background investigation and 10 panel drug screen.
-Both components are required for entry into clinical courses.
+Please see the Nursing Advisor regarding HESI testing.